Antonis Petropoulos: Egaleo

 Petropoulos was born on 28 January 1986 in Athens, Greece.
 He scored 4 goals in total, 3 of them in his last two games with Egaleo.
-He scored his first goal against Kerkyra FC in 2006, and 2 goals against Ethnikos Asteras in 2008.
+He scored his first goal against Kerkyra in 2006, and 2 goals against Ethnikos Asteras in 2008.

 Panathinaikos

-In January 2008, Petropoulos joined Panathinaikos FC signing a contract with a minimum release fee clause of €6,000,000 and a year later has signed a new 3-year contract with the club.
+In January 2008, Petropoulos joined Panathinaikos signing a contract with a minimum release fee clause of €6,000,000 and a year later has signed a new 3-year contract with the club.
 Petropoulos is believed to have signed a deal that could see his annual wage rise from €45,000 to €150,000.
 The striker spoke of his pleasure at having re-signed with the club following the completion of the deal.
 "I am extremely happy to stay at Panathinaikos," Petropoulos said.
 "I want to play at this club for many more years.
 I want to thank my coach, Henk Ten Cate and the management; I will fight to justify the confidence they have shown in me."
 He scored 7 times in the 2008–09 season, however he remained in the bench for the whole of 2009–10 season as Djibril Cissé was the main offence choice.
 Due to a Cisse injury, he started the premiere of the 2010–11 season against Xanthi, where he scored the only goal for Panathinaikos in a match that ended 1–1.
-On 19 December 2012 he played and scored against Proodeftiki F.C. in the Greek cup for his last time with Panathinaikos.
+On 19 December 2012 he played and scored against Proodeftiki in the Greek cup for his last time with Panathinaikos.